How to build accessible graph visualization tools

 We’ve had a look at some ways you can make your KeyLines app more accessible.
 Now let’s take a closer look at supported keyboard shortcuts.

-You can bind events to control KeyLines from the keyboard, making graph visualization possible without a mouse or touchscreen.
+You can bind events to control KeyLines from the keyboard, making graph visualization tools accessible without a mouse or touchscreen.
 Using the shortcuts you can navigate and manipulate the chart to perform different functions including:

 You can also combine keyboard and mouse interactions for faster chart interactions.
 For example, holding down the command key while dragging to pan the chart instead of selecting nodes.

-Everybody should be able to enjoy unrestricted access to great businesses and services.
+Everybody should be able to enjoy unrestricted access to great businesses and services, including graph visualization tools.
 By following accessibility best practices, you can make great progress toward designing an accessible KeyLines app.